Field theory of monitored, interacting fermion dynamics with charge conservation: Survey of results

 The entanglement sector of the theory in Eq.~(\ref{eq:ZFull}) is an anisotropic, massive deformation of the PCM in Eq.~(\ref{eq:PCM}).
 In Appendix~\ref{app:RG}, we detail the one-loop renormalization group calculation for the beta functions of this model.
 Here we summarize the main results and the key physics.
 We state the results of the one-loop RG calculation in terms of the stiffness $\lambda$, the mass parameter $M \equiv \lambda m^2$, and the effective interaction strength defined via

 The couplings $\lambda \, \bar{\Gamma}_U$ and $M$ are precisely the coefficients of the current-current and quartic terms in Eq.~\eqref{eq:SI}.
 We choose to work with $\bar{\Gamma}_U$ (instead of $\lambda \, \bar{\Gamma}_U$) for the simplicity of the beta function.
+Note that in the massless case, $\bar{\Gamma}_U$ measures the \emph{relative anisotropy} of the sigma-model target manifold.
 Since $\lambda$ is proportional to the inverse of the measurement rate, $\bar{\Gamma}_U$ is a measure of the interaction energy $U$ relative to the measurement rate.

 For SU($R$), the one-loop beta functions for $\lambda$ and $M$ are